jenkins-infra/account-app/README.md

 A docker compose file can be used for testing purpose.

-⚠️ Requires ssh tunnel to an ldap server and an WAR archive
+⚠️ Requires ssh tunnel to an ldap server and a WAR archive

 * Create the file `.env` used by docker-compose to load configuration: